The Three Causes of Dark Circles (and How to Tackle Them)

 While the thickness of the skin under the eyes is mostly determined by genetics- meaning that some people will have dark circles at 17 and others may not get them until they’re 50- the skin around the eyes does get thinner as we age, so circles tend to get worse over time.

 Retinols (a form of Vitamin A) have been shown to increase cell turnover- boosting collagen levels, which can thicken the skin and help improve the look of dark circles.
-My personal favourite is Dr Dennis Gross’s Ferulic + Retinol Eye Cream (£68 for 15 ml, Cult Beauty), which combines retinol with ferulic acid an antioxidant to protect skin from environmental damage.
+My personal favourite is Dr Dennis Gross’s Ferulic + Retinol Eye Cream, which combines retinol with ferulic acid an antioxidant to protect skin from environmental damage.

-I also like Sunday Riley’s A+ High-Dose Retinoid Serum (£70 for 30 ml, Cult Beauty)*, a slightly stronger formula designed for the whole face but which can be used up to the eye socket.
+I also like Sunday Riley’s A+ High-Dose Retinoid Serum, a slightly stronger formula designed for the whole face but which can be used up to the eye socket.

 While I’m definitely a fan of retinol, it can be sensitising when you first use it, so start with gentle formulations like the Dr Dennis Gross product, try using every three nights until you can build up tolerance, and use plenty of moisturiser.

-Since the under eye is delicate, try sticking to alcohol-free formulas to avoid drying out or irritatating the skin.
+Since the under-eye is delicate, try sticking to alcohol-free formulas to avoid drying out or irritating the skin.

-One of my favourite SPFs for every day is Dr Sam’s Flawless Daily Sunscreen (£29 for 50 ml, Dr Sam Bunting), which combines mineral and chemical sunscreens for a broad spectrum protection which wears well under makeup.
+One of my favourite SPFs for every day is Dr Sam’s Flawless Daily Sunscreen, which combines mineral and chemical sunscreens for broad-spectrum protection that wears well under makeup.

-Not a long-term fix but certainly a quick one is using eye creams that contain light reflecting particles.
-These create a subtle brightening effect- helping to hide the look of dark circles- and can be found in one of my favourite budget eye creams, The Inkey List’s Brighten-I Eye Cream (£8.99 for 15 ml, Cult Beauty)*.
+Not a long-term fix but certainly a quick one is using eye creams that contain light-reflecting particles.
+These create a subtle brightening effect- helping to hide the look of dark circles- and can be found in one of my favourite budget eye creams, The Inkey List’s Brighten-I Eye Cream.

 Finally, cool temperatures can help to temporarily constrict blood vessels- therefore improving the look of circles- so any of the steps above can be helped by popping products or any tools like facial rollers in the fridge before use (just keep them away from any stinkier foods if you value the scent of your products).